openforcefield/openforcefield.org/content/news/0-2-release.md

 ## Accessing and running examples

-We've updated several of our examples to work with the 0.2.0 release, and now run all of them in Jupyter notebooks.
+We've updated several of our examples to work with the 0.2.0 release, and now present them in Jupyter notebooks.

 You can view a static version of these examples in [the Open Force Field Github repository](https://github.com/openforcefield/openforcefield/tree/master/examples).